Skip to main content

 • Altered Insulin Sensitivity ∞ Even a single night of poor sleep can reduce insulin sensitivity, contributing to metabolic dysregulation.

 For those on Growth Hormone Peptide Therapy, such as Sermorelin or Ipamorelin / CJC-1295, optimizing sleep is paramount.
-These peptides stimulate the body’s natural release, and their effectiveness is significantly enhanced when the body’s intrinsic sleep-wake cycles are respected.
+These peptides stimulate the body’s natural growth hormone release, and their effectiveness is significantly enhanced when the body’s intrinsic sleep-wake cycles are respected.
 Without adequate, restorative sleep, the physiological environment for peptide action is compromised, potentially diminishing the desired outcomes related to anti-aging, muscle gain, or fat loss.

 Stress Management and Endocrine Resilience